acucenarodrigues1998/ResearchBuddy/README.md

 - [Google AI](https://ai.google.dev/)
 - [SerpAPI](https://serpapi.com/users/sign_up)

-Once you have your API keys, store them in a `credentials.yaml` file in the project root directory.
+Once you have your API keys, you can add it to the application's sidebar.

 ### Setting up the Environment